paulowe/gcp/dataflow.md

 ## Cloud Dataflow offers managed piplines
-It is unified programming model and a managed service that enables you to execute a wide range of **very expressive** data processing patterns such as
+It is unified programming model and a managed service that enables you to execute a wide range of **very expressive** data processing patterns.
+Cloud Dataflow
-- ETL
+- General purpose ETL tool
-- Batch computations
+- Supports Batch computations
-- Continuous computaitons
+- Supports Continuous computations (streaming)

 The service **automatically scales, with no instance provisioning required**.
 This frees users from operational tasks such as resoure management and optimizations.